rcw3bb/trivial-chunk/docs/HDY_OSTYPE.md

 > Assuming you run the print command on Windows OS.

-## The getEOL() Instance method

-The getEOL() method returns the associated EndOfLine instance for a particular OS.

 ### OSType.of(String osName) Static method

 A convenience method that returns the OSType instance based on the osName.